Bryan Bullington: 2010

 Bullington made three more starts from that point on, struggling to an 0–2 mark and a 10.67 ERA.
 Bullington was moved back to the bullpen as a long reliever for September when two regular starters returned from the disabled list.
 He made three appearances out of the bullpen in September, allowing five runs over 71/3 innings.
-He finished the year 1–4 with a 6.12 ERA for Kansas City.
+He finished the year 1–4 with a 6.12 ERA in 13 games (five starts) for Kansas City.
 On November 24, the Royals placed Bullington on unconditional release waivers, freeing him to sign with the Hiroshima Toyo Carp of Japan's Central League.

 Years later, Bullington would say of his only major league win: "I remember they told me I was done after eight, and just going into the tunnel for a second before I came back out to watch the ninth.
 It just kind of sits with you, if I never get this opportunity again or this is it, it's certainly worth it."